sakkshm/bastion/README.md

 * **Scoped file management** — safely upload, download, and organize files.
 * **Audit logging** — keep detailed execution history for debugging and reproducibility.

-Bation is self-contained, lightweight, and designed to plug into AI workflows seamlessly.
+Bastion is self-contained, lightweight, and designed to plug into AI workflows seamlessly.

 ## How It Runs